 Contrarily, optically thick clouds are located diagonally across the grids from the lower left corner to the upper right.
-The reprocessing efficiency in optically thick clouds (as opposed to optically thin clouds) is much higher for most of our emission lines.
-This is expected because ionizing photons in optically thick clouds collide more frequently before escaping than in optically thin clouds.
-Thus, the emission lines emit more strongly in the optically thick region.
+The reprocessing efficiency in optically thick clouds is much higher for most of our emission lines, because ionizing photons in optically thick clouds face a greater probability of absorption before escaping and thus the emission lines emit more strongly.
 Notably, along the top of the ridge (when moving from the optically thick to the optically thin region), the optical depth drops off severely, sometimes by 6 orders of magnitude.
 This corresponds to 1 < log(U) < 2.
 Along the bottom of the ridge (log(U) ≈ -4), this drop off is much less severe.
 Finally, though located diagonally across the LOC plane, the divisions between optically thin and thick clouds are not along constant ionization contour lines.
 The optically thick region broadens with higher nH and φH values.

 3.3.1 UV Emission Lines

 Figure 4a displays the equivalent widths across the LOC plane for selected UV emission lines.
 Collisionally excited lines, such as C IV λ1549, generally show the most efficient reprocessing of the spectrum along constant ionization parameter lines, which span from low nH and low φH values to high nH and high φH values (Figure 4a, row e).
 In our simulations, this corresponds to a log(U)≈ -1.5.
 When moving perpendicularly to the constant U ≈ -1.5, there is a sharp decrease in Wλ because U becomes either too low (when moving orthogonally downwards) or too high (when moving orthogonally upwards).
-For column densities of 1023 cm-2 (one of the stopping criterion of our simulations), clouds with log(U) ≳ 0.5 are optically thin to He+ photons and so they reprocess little of the incident continuum.
+For column densities of 1023 cm-2 ,one of the stopping criterion of our simulations, clouds with log(U) ≳ 0.5 are optically thin to He+ photons and so they reprocess little of the incident continuum.
 Many other UV emission lines exhibit these same trends, bands of emission along constant U lines with sharp declines perpendicular to the constant U lines.

 The ratio of C III λ2297 to C IV λ1549, a dielectric recombination line and a collisionally excited line respectively, is a temperature indicator (AGN3).
 When this ratio is low, the temperature in the nebula is high.
 Our baseline model predicts very little C III λ2297 (peaking at 0.3 dex; Figure 4a, row g) emission and substantial C IV λ1549 (around 2.0 dex where C III λ2297 peaks; Figure 4a, row e), meaning that the ratio of these two emission lines is < 10-2.
-The temperatures predicted are thus between 10000 K and 15000 K. Alternatively, the ratio of [C III] λ1907 to C III] λ1909 is a ne probe (AGN3; Figure 4a, row g).
+The temperatures predicted are thus between 10000 K and 15000 K, which is consistent with Figure 3.
+Alternatively, the ratio of [C III] λ1907 to C III] λ1909 is a ne probe (AGN3; Figure 4a, row g).
 The lower the ratio between these two emission lines, the higher the nH.
 This ratio is quite low on our grids, highest around 0.2, indicating high ne.
+[IT LOOKS LIKE THE RATIO IS ONE AT LOW DENSITY, BUT ORDERS OF MAGNITUDE LOWER AT HIGH DENSITY.
+THIS SEEMS CONSISTENT WITH WHAT’S WRITTEN, BUT I’M NOT SURE IF ONE IS CLASSIFIED AS ‘LOW’]

 C IV λ1549 can be contrasted with lower ionization emission lines that are still collisionally excited, such as Mg II λ2798 (Figure 4a, row h).
-Since Mg II λ2798 is a lower ionization emission line, its peak log(Wλ) = 3.6, higher than that of C IV λ1549 (whose peak log(Wλ) = 2.9).
+Since Mg II λ2798 is a lower ionization emission line, its peak of log(Wλ) = 3.6 is higher than that of C IV λ1549, which peaks at log(Wλ) = 2.9.
 Additionally, the peak Wλ is shifted to a lower U than that of C IV λ1549.